 For the purpose of the IPPC Directive, Best Available Techniques are defined as the most technically and economically viable techniques for reducing emissions within the sector.

-All Bywaters operations are compliant with the requirements of the IPPC Directive, as are the facilities of any sub-contractors we use.
+All Bywaters operations are compliant with the requirements of the IPPC Directive, as are the facilities of any partners we work with.
 In our mission to become the UK’s most sustainable waste management company, Bywaters takes our commitment to cleaning up the environment seriously.

-For further information around how we can support your requirements, or about any of our facilities, please get in touch today by emailing firstname.lastname@example.org.
+For further information around how we can support your requirements, or about any of our facilities, please get in touch today.

 The European Directive 1999/31/EC on the Landfill of Waste (Landfill Directive) was implemented in 2001 and regulates waste going to landfill within the European Union.
 The Landfill Directive aims to reduce reliance on landfill, decrease their environmental impacts and reduce the risk to human health.

 The Landfill Directive sets minimum standards for the location, design, construction and operation of landfills.
 It also controls the nature of waste accepted for landfill by setting targets for the diversion of Biodegradable Municipal Waste (BMW) from landfill.

 The Directive bans the following wastes from going to landfill, instead requiring they be recovered, recycled, or disposed of in other ways:

 The Landfill Directive also created three different types of landfills that must only be used for their defined form of waste: hazardous waste landfills, non-hazardous waste landfills, and inert waste landfills.